 If you are without a spiritual home, you need not be--the Holy Spirit and Christ call you to "come" (Rev. 22.17).
 We embrace everyone from all walks of life and in all manner of situations--the brokenhearted, the downtrodden, those who battle with all manner of addictions to alcohol, drugs, overeating, overspending, gambling, among others.
 Here you can be opened about your struggles and be received by a relatively small but loving community that gives support to one another in the path to salvation provided by Christ.

-Holy Protection is a parish of the Ukrainian Orthodox Church of the United States of America, within the jurisdiction of the Ecumenical Patriarchate, and participatory in the Assembly of Orthodox Bishops of the USA.
+Holy Protection is a parish of all ethnic backgrounds within the jurisdiction of the Ukrainian Orthodox Church of the United States of America, within the jurisdiction of the Ecumenical Patriarchate, and participatory in the Assembly of Orthodox Bishops of the USA.

 Our parish is involved in the following services (ministries) to the community: